abduxla/smart-campus-api/README.md

 The sub-resource locator pattern keeps complex APIs cleaner by splitting nested logic into dedicated classes.
 Instead of placing every nested path and reading-related method inside one large `SensorResource` class, the API delegates reading history behavior to `SensorReadingResource`.
 This improves readability, makes the code easier to maintain, and keeps responsibilities separated.
 It also scales better when an API grows and gains more deeply nested features.

-### 2. Historical data and consistency

-In this implementation, `SensorReadingResource` handles both fetching the reading history and appending new readings.
-After a successful reading POST, the parent sensor’s `currentValue` is updated immediately.
-This is important because it keeps the historical record and the current sensor state synchronized, so clients do not see stale or inconsistent values across different endpoints.

 ## Part 5 – Advanced Error Handling, Exception Mapping & Logging

 ### 1. Why HTTP 422 is often more accurate than 404